Mixosaurus

+Numerous species have been described within this genus, which was once considered as the most common genus of Triassic ichthyosaurs.
+The type species is M. cornalianus, and the definitive number of species is debated among researchers.

 Description

 Mixosaurus was a small ichthyosaur, measuring 73–100 cm long and weighing 2.2–5.7 kg.
 The largest specimens would have measured over 2 m in length.

-It possessed a long tail with a low fin, suggesting it could have been a slow swimmer, but also possessed a dorsal fin for stability in the water.
+It possessed a long tail with a low fin, suggesting it wasn't as fast as Jurassic Ichthyosaurs, but also possessed a dorsal fin for stability in the water.
 The paddle-like limbs were made up of five toes each, unlike the three toes found in later Ichthyosaurs.
 Noteworthy, however, is that each toe had more individual bones than is usual in reptiles, and the front limbs were longer than the back limbs, both adaptations typical of later ichthyosaurs.
 The jaws were narrow, with several sharp teeth, that would have been ideal for catching fish.
 They had relatively large skulls compared to their bodies, unlike the basal ichthyosaurs, but resembled fish-shaped ichthyosaurs that appeared later.
 They had around 50 vertebrae in front of the pelvic girdle, around twice as many as terrestrial diapsids.

 Recent studies suggest that genus Mixosaurus may have lived near shore or in a shelf-like habitat as it possesses more compact spongy bone within its long bones than other Ichthyosaurs.

 Species

-There are three species of Mixosaurus currently recognised, Mixosaurus cornalianus, Mixosaurus xindianensis and Mixosaurus kuhnschnyderi.
+A 2024 study which described the new species M. luxiensis showed that the identity of species within Mixosaurus is debated among researchers except for M. cornalianus and M. kuhnschnyderi.
+M. xindianensis has been suggested as species inquirenda, and it may more likely belong to Phalarodon.